 The Family Retreat - Application 2026

-Applications Open on February 18, 2026.
+Applications Now Open (January 20, 2026).
 Find joy in a retreat for the whole family and take time together to rest, reconnect, play, and enjoy!
 This four-night residential retreat for adults and children ages 7-15 years old will combine meditation and Dharma teachings, games, arts and crafts, nature time, and more.
 Kids and teens will have organized time each day to be with peers, fully supervised by our mindful leaders, and adults will also have time to practice, relax, and receive Dharma from the teachers.

 Refuge & Respite: A Vipassanā Retreat for Beginners